neamtsabry/CSC223-A4-5/README.md

     - Press the Green Run button at the top.
     - Use the Run menu at the top and select Run.
     - Right-Click and choose "Run As > Java Application"
 18. The "Console" tab on the bottom should show you the output of the program.
-(When you implement the rest of the game, you will also need to type here... the cursor looks like it's in the wrong place sometimes but don't worry.)

 ## Instructions for how to run project